 - All buses in Sydney, the Blue Mountains, Central Coast, Hunter and Illawarra

 - All Sydney Ferries and the Stockton Ferry in Newcastle

-Please note: You also need to carry your student ID card at all times as proof of identity when travelling on your Concession Opal card.
+Please note: You must carry your UNSW student ID card at all times as proof of identity when travelling on your Concession Opal card.

 Am I eligible?

-According to Transport for NSW you're eligible to apply for a Concession Opal card if you are:
+According to Transport for NSW, you're eligible to apply for a Concession Opal card if you meet the following criteria:

 If you are an International student you are not eligible for a concession unless you are in receipt of an approved Australian Government scholarship and enrolled full time.

 - The Research Training Program (RTP) Scholarships, funded by the Department of Education and training for full research scholarships